Tax Comparison

 Does Switzerland have a wealth tax?

 Yes.
 Switzerland is one of the few countries that levies an annual wealth tax on net assets.
-Rates vary by canton, typically 0.1% to 1.0%.
+Rates vary by canton, typically 0.1 per cent to 1.0 per cent.
 This means a family with CHF 20M in net assets could pay CHF 20,000 to CHF 200,000 annually in wealth tax alone.

 Related Comparisons